lsulibraries/AMQuartex-data-ingestion/README.md

-# Quartex Data Cleaning and Metadata Post-Processing Documentation
+# AMQuartex Data Cleaning and Metadata Preparation

 This document outlines the current data cleaning pipeline used to prepare MODS-mapped metadata (`step4-output_4.csv`) for ingestion into AM Quartex.
 It includes: